 Women continue to do the bulk of household labor across nearly every context in the world.
-According to data from the Organisation for Economic Co-operation and Development (OECD), globally women spend between two and ten times more time on unpaid care work than men.
-These gender gaps narrow with women's education and employment, relative income in the household, and when the gender wage gap is relatively smaller (Ferrant, Pesando & Nowacka 2014; Fuwa 2004; Iversen & Rosenbluth 2010).
-According to household bargaining theories, when women have greater outside options, they have more negotiating power at home, and men begin to take on some of the physical household work (e.g., Becker 1985; Iversen & Rosenbluth 2010).
+According to data from the Organisation for Economic Co-operation and Development, globally women spend between two and ten times more time on unpaid care work than men.
+These gender gaps narrow with women's education and employment, relative income in the household, and when the gender wage gap is relatively smaller (Ferrant et al., 2014; Fuwa, 2004; Iversen and Rosenbluth, 2010).
+According to household bargaining theories, when women have greater outside options, they have more negotiating power at home, and men begin to take on some of the physical household work (Becker, 1985; Iversen and Rosenbluth, 2010).

+The same dynamics might not hold for gender gaps in cognitive household labor.
 This is because cognitive labor is harder to outsource than physical household labor, and it does not require women's physical presence in the home.
 Instead, it can always be in the back of one's mind.
-Even very affluent families with full-time child care, cleaning and other household help require someone to manage all of the services and the day-to-day schedules of family members - most often, the mother (Sherman 2017).
+Even very affluent families with full-time child care and other household help require someone to manage all of the services and the day-to-day schedules of family members - typically, the mother (Sherman, 2017).
 Further, the work itself tends to be invisible.
 As Daminger (2019) explains, cognitive labor is "diffuse, disjointed, and often invisible even to the doer" (p.
 9).
 This could make it more difficult to identify and reallocate within households than physical labor, even if very gender-egalitarian partners want to do so.

-In addition, the rise of intensive mothering has affected middle and upper class women in particular (Hays 1996).
-This dominant paradigm in Western democracies suggests that 'good' mothers ought to be highly involved in all aspects of their children's lives, but the same social pressures are not placed on fathers (Damaske 2013).
-Women but not men are socialized to be the ones ultimately responsible for family life - and they are likely to be judged by their peers if they do not adhere to these norms (Thébaud, Kornrich & Ruppanner 2021).
+In addition, the rise of intensive mothering has affected middle and upper class women in particular (Hays, 1996).
+This dominant paradigm in Western democracies suggests that 'good' mothers ought to be highly involved in all aspects of their children's lives, but the same social pressures are not placed on fathers (Damaske, 2013).
+Women but not men are socialized to be the ones ultimately responsible for family life - and likely to be judged by their peers if they do not adhere to these norms (Thébaud et al., 2021).

 Men, conversely, face different social pressures.
-The role of fatherhood is shifting quickly in recent times; many fathers want to be more involved in their children's lives (for a recent overview, see Grau Grau, las Heras Maestro & Riley Bowles 2022).
-Yet men still face intense pressure to be 'ideal workers' and breadwinners, and often feel unable to take up policies such as flexible working or parental leave (when available) due to risks of stigmatization (Tanquerel & Grau-Grau 2020).
+The role of fatherhood is shifting quickly; many fathers want to be more involved in their children's lives (for an overview, see Grau Grau et al., 2022).
+Yet men still face intense pressure to be 'ideal workers' and breadwinners, and often feel unable to take up policies such as flexible working or parental leave (when available) due to risks of stigmatization (Tanquerel and Grau-Grau, 2020).

-In other words, although norms might be changing, women and men still face different social pressures about how much to engage at home versus in public life.
-One study highlights that men and women even have different patterns of perception about domestic tasks, with women seeing more possibilities for action ("affordances") related to their households than men (e.g., women might see a floor and think it needs sweeping, but this might not occur to men) (McClelland & Sliwa 2022).
-Some research argues that maternal 'gatekeeping' reifies such gender divisions (Allen & Hawkins 1999), while other scholars suggest that men strategically perform incompetence in order to avoid such work (Miller 2018).
-While the drivers of ongoing inequalities in household work are thus debated, scholars agree that it tends to take up more of women's attention and cognitive space.
-For all these reasons, gender gaps in the mental load are likely to be especially sticky - meaning that current time-based estimates of physical household labor could be underestimating gender gaps.
+In other words, although norms are changing, women and men still face different social pressures about how much to engage at home versus in public life.
+Some research argues that maternal 'gatekeeping' reifies such gender divisions (Allen and Hawkins, 1999), while other scholars suggest that men strategically perform incompetence in order to avoid such work (Miller, 2018).
+While the drivers of ongoing inequalities are debated, scholars agree that it tends to take up more of women's attention.
 The first hypothesis is thus: